brenns10/kernel_stuff/editbuildid/README.md

 =================

 This quick program gives you the ability to edit the Build ID value of an already built ELF file.
-Build IDs are easy to edit, because they are always 20 bytes, so we don't need to shift any other data in the file around, nor do we need to update any offsets.
+Build IDs are easy to edit, because they are typically a fixed size (most commonly 20 bytes, but 16 byte IDs also exist), so we don't need to shift any other data in the file around, nor do we need to update any offsets.
+The tool doesn't support changing the size of a build ID (for example, you can edit a 20-byte ID to a different 20-byte value, but not to any other size).

 ```
 usage: editbuildid [-n BUILD-ID] [-p] [-v] [-h] ELF-FILE